 I knew I had to build a classroom culture and safe learning community, which included my relationships with the students and their relationships with one another.
 I believe a classroom community sets a strong foundation for learning.
 It’s important for me to see my students excel on assessments like NWEA’s MAP Growth, but also that they form positive relationships with their peers and adults, and that they are able to effectively communicate with other individuals.

-As a third grade teacher, you’re expected to teach third grade standards, but your students began the year with a lot of academic deficits.
+As a third grade teacher, you’re expected to teach third grade standards, but your students began the year with a lot of unfinished learning.
 So where did you begin?

 I started the year off with a lot of concerns for my students.
 At the beginning of the year, over 60% of the class tested at beginning reader levels on MAP Growth.
 I needed to start planning instruction in each content area at the level my students were.
 I knew it was crucial to expose them to rich, highly engaging, complex tasks to get the job done.